NabilRaiyan/Heart-attack-dataset-analysis-/README.md

 # Heart Disease Prediction Project
 <h1>Overview</h1>
-This project aims to implement data preparation steps and perform univariate data exploration on a dataset with 12 features and 150 instances.
+This project aims to implement data preparation steps and perform univariate data exploration on a dataset with 12 attributes and 150 instances.
 The attributes include Age, Sex, ChestPainType, RestingBP, Cholesterol, FastingBS, RestingECG, MaxHR, ExerciseAngina, Oldpeak, ST_Slope, and HeartDisease.
 The dataset provides insights into the heart condition and allows the prediction of heart disease based on age, gender, and other factors.

 <h1>Dataset Information</h1>
 <h3>1.
 Age: Age of the individual.</h3>